yjg30737/simplePyQt5/README.md

 * OkCancelWidget

-Add Ok, Cancel buttons to bottom right of certain dialog.
+Add Ok, Cancel buttons to bottom right of certain QDialog.
 Attach to parent widget like `OkCancelWidget(self)` and then add to parent widget's layout like `lay.addWidget(okCancelWidget)` then ok, cancel buttons will show up bottom right part of the widget.

+※ This only works in QDialog!

+* InsertDialog

+Basic dialog to insert the text.
+It contains QLineEdit, QPushButton. if user insert the text in QLineEdit, QPushButton will be enabled to click.
+If QLineEdit is empty, QPushButton will be disabled.

 * StyleApplier